SIP Trunking • Last Updated 8/6/2024

 In contrast, you can only get traditional phone lines in bundles of 23 lines.
 Each pack of 23 lines is usually billed at the same rate—no volume discounts.
 And you must pay to have a new pack of 23 wires installed if you need to make more than 23 simultaneous calls.
 Obviously, traditional phone lines work, but the pricing and infrastructure is much less flexible and scalable.

-How Many Channels in a SIP Trunk?
+How many channels are in a SIP Trunk?

 Technically, there is no set number of channels in a SIP trunk.
 The number of channels on your SIP trunk will expand and contract as you connect and disconnect calls.
 So, if you have 20 calls going at once, your SIP trunk will have 20 channels to accommodate these calls.